How to love them if you hate people

 - love your characters and understand them

-– finally start to love the people around you
+- start to love the people around you

 1. Study psychology and character archetypes

-This one is easy, because it still keeps you in the safety and coziness of your room.
-And because writers love reading.
+This one still keeps you in the safety and coziness of your room.

-Just recently, I read a fantastic book that helped me reshape my characters in the second draft: “45 Master Characters: Mythic Models for Creating Original Characters” by Victoria Lynn Schmidt.
+This is the book that will help you understand how different people can be: “45 Master Characters: Mythic Models for Creating Original Characters” by Victoria Lynn Schmidt.

-This knowledge is such a help when it comes to shaping your primary and secondary characters and giving them motivation, a mission, quirks, and problems that go beyond the superficial level of the first draft.
+This knowledge is of immense help when it comes to shaping your primary and secondary characters and giving them motivation, a mission, quirks, and problems that go beyond the superficial level of the first draft.

 “In using archetypes, the essence of your character is narrowed down so she jumps off the page at the reader instead of blending in with all the other characters.” – V.L.
 Schmidt